 You'll also notice an improvement in joints and tension.
 Walking is a weight-bearing activity, which means you're using and strengthening your bones as you walk.
 You're also using muscles that support that skeletal structure, keeping arthritis and chronic joint pain at bay.

 For many, the main highlight of walking is that, for such a simple activity, it's great at burning calories, making it a great starting activity for those trying to lose weight.
-Minnesota's Mayo Clinic has a great resource which shows you just how many calories you could burn from an hour of walking - at a brisk pace that's about 300 calories!
+An hour of walking at a brisk pace burns about 300 calories!

 Walking isn't just good for the body - it's good for the brain, too, on a physical and chemical level.